 BAPP0Y2 PROFFESSIONAL DESIGN PRACTICE 2

 TERMS OF PRESENTATION Year module

 CREDITS 20

 NQF Level 6

 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence)

 PURPOSE The purpose of this module is to broaden students' knowledge of the professional practice of design.

 OUTCOMES At the end of this module you should be able to: Demonstrate knowledge of the business environment and the fundamental concepts in the business environment.
 Demonstrate knowledge of marketing and branding theories.
-Demonstrate knowledge of the business of design and entrepreneurship. ---------- ---
+Demonstrate knowledge of the business of design and entrepreneurship.

 BAFD5Y2 FASHION DESIGN AND TECHNOLOGY 2

 TERMS OF PRESENTATION Year module

 CREDITS 60

 NQF Level 6

 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence)

-PURPOSE The purpose of this module is to identify, explore, design, experiment and evaluate a variety of problem situations and apply appropriate design methods within the context of fashion that require design solutions and processes to solve design problems in response to enduser requirements
+PURPOSE The purpose of this module is to identify, explore, design, experiment and evaluate a variety of problem situations and apply appropriate design methods within the context of fashion that require design solutions and processes to solve design problems in response to end- user requirements

-OUTCOMES At the end of this module you should be able to:
+OUTCOMES At the end of this module you should be able to: Explore and apply theoretical perspectives of social, economic and environmental concepts Analyse and evaluate different situations within the context of fashion design problems Collect, analyse, synthesize and evaluate appropriate visual and textual data that supports the viability of design solutions Design, experiment and evaluate the suitability of a variety of design solutions within various fashion design situations for social, economic and environmental intentions Communicate design solutions both textually and visually using technological practice

 BAFT5Y2 FASHION DESIGN THEORY 2

 TERMS OF PRESENTATION Year module

 CREDITS 20

 NQF Level 6

 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence)

-PURPOSE The purpose of this module is to interpret and research key concepts of fashion design history and theory OUTCOMES At the end of this module you should be able to: Interpret key concepts in fashion design history and theory as a social phenomenon.
+PURPOSE The purpose of this module is to interpret and research key concepts of fashion design history and theory

+OUTCOMES At the end of this module you should be able to: Interpret key concepts in fashion design history and theory as a social phenomenon.
 Conduct research in key concepts in design history.
 Conduct research in key concepts in design theory.